fnproject/fn/docs/operating/extending.md

-# Extending FN
+# Extending Fn

 FN is extensible so you can add custom functionality and extend the project without needing to modify the core.

-There are multiple ways to extend the functionality of FN.
+There are multiple ways to extend the functionality of Fn.

 1. Listeners - listen to API events such as a route getting updated and react accordingly.
 1. Middleware - a chain of middleware is executed before an API handler is called.
-1. Add API Endpoints - extend the default FN API.
+1. Add API Endpoints - extend the default Fn API.

 ## Listeners

-Listeners are the main way to extend FN.
+Listeners are the main way to extend Fn.

 The following listener types are supported: